SonnyRR/GunslingerTF/README.md

 Sonny's TF2 config
 ===========

+Please scroll to the bottom on how to install it and make a back up of your CFG folder.
+You can always refer to the config by opening it in a text editor like notepad++.
+There is described almost anything you will need and how it works.

 The config is written to take the most advantage out of my PC with a moderate graphical sacrifice, it consists of multiple layers and a great deal of features.
 It may be unstable on some machines and I can't guarantee that you are not going to get crashes and stability issues on CPU's with less than 4 cores.
 The config is based around in-game customizability, proper use of hardware resources, AIO packaging and gaining advantage over the enemy.